gc-proto/experimental/departmental-plans-ministeriels/dp-full-page.md

   <p>This section presents an overview of the department’s actual and planned human resources from [fiscal year] to [fiscal year].</p>
   <section>
    <h4>Table [#]: Actual human resources for core responsibilities and internal services</h4>
-  <p>Table [#] shows a summary of human resources, in full-time equivalents, for [department acronym]’s core responsibilities and for its internal services for the previous three fiscal years.
-Human resources for the current fiscal year are forecasted based on year to date.</p>
  <div>
     <table id="tbl10" class="provisional gc-table table table-bordered">
+      <caption class="h6 text-left">Table [#] shows a summary of human resources, in full-time equivalents, for [department acronym]’s core responsibilities and for its internal services for the previous three fiscal years.
+Human resources for the current fiscal year are forecasted based on year to date.</caption>
       <thead>
         <tr class="active">
           <th class="text-left" scope="col"><div class="mrgn-tp-md mrgn-rght-md mrgn-bttm-md mrgn-lft-md">Core responsibilities and internal services</div></th>